Advice and guidance for users of the tribunals during the coronavirus (COVID-19) outbreak.

 Tribunals coronavirus preparation planning

-The tribunals are taking steps to ensure the health and wellbeing of our appellants and colleagues by closing the hearing centre at Chancery Exchange to the public until at least 1st June 2020.
-Please do not come to the hearing centre for any reason during the closure.
+The tribunals are taking steps to ensure the health and wellbeing of our appellants and colleagues by closing the hearing centre at Chancery Exchange to the public to all but essential business until further notice.
+Please do not come to the hearing centre during the closure unless specifically asked to.